Your Options for Studying Theology at BISA

 Winter School - Annual Programme, duration of 2 weeks

 and Pete SmutsBISA 2-week Winter School

 Winter School offers the student in-depth tuition with subjects taught by international academics and researchers in their specific fields.
 Winter School comprises our Inter-semester Courses with up to three courses running concurrently for ten weekdays annually in June or July.
 Enrolment is open to church leaders and workers.

-Guest speakers have included (click for info) Darrell Bock, Craig Blomberg, Greg Cook, Bill Mounce, George Guthrie and Doug Moo.
+Guest speakers have included Darrell Bock, Craig Blomberg, Greg Cook, George Guthrie, Randall Lawson, Doug Moo, Bill Mounce, and Pete Smuts.

 These courses are for personal development and a deeper walk with Christ.
 They are for audit only and are unaccredited.

 Should I study at the Bible Institute?

 Thank you for your interest in the Bible Institute of South Africa.